Tag Archive for: wedding cake

 Ask anyone who has started a cake business and they will no doubt tell you how stressful making a wedding cake can be.
 There are many factors that feed into the elevated expectations of a wedding cake, not least the increased wow-factor required, the magnitude of the event, and the numbers of guests.
 Other factors include the cake size, delivery and things that are firmly outwith your control, such as the weather.
 With years of experience, professionals develop systems, techniques and confidence to manage all of these details.
 Without that experience, it can be a stressful process.
 Transporting a wedding cake for the first time in the height of summer anyone?

 Professional wedding cake makers are trained and certified in the legislation of food safety and food handling practices, giving them the knowledge and expertise through all stages of the process to make cakes that are safe for consumption.
 They are also fully insured, in the unlikely case that someone does suffer adversely from the product.
 Many venues may require proof of food safety certification and insurance prior to the delivery of a cake, something that is indeed good practice.
-Bringing a homemade wedding cake to a venue to serve to a large number of guests, without experience in food handling legislation, is very much at your own risk.
+Bringing a homemade wedding cake to a venue to serve to a large number of guests, without experience in food handling training and legislation, is very much at your own risk.

 So, What do I Think?

 Making your own wedding cake, or that of a close family member or friend, is a way of contributing to what is the most personal and exciting of days.
-If you love to bake and decorate cakes, then it is a great opportunity to practice your skills, and may be a good decision for a smaller more informal wedding, such as one hosted at home.
+If you love to bake and decorate cakes, then it is a great opportunity to practice your skills, and may be a good decision for a smaller and more informal wedding, such as one hosted at home.

 So tick one more thing off your to-do list by booking your wedding cake designer.
 Enjoy the the wedding cake design process, and delight in having a wow-factor experience to share with your guests as you relax on your wedding day!